ibomdv/dlp/README.md

 <img width="433" height="167" alt="Main Log with Audio Codec" src="https://github.com/user-attachments/assets/6bd1ee1e-7e0a-413f-88ce-f039ca1f4bc6" />

+#### Update 20.July 2026

+Version 1.00 has been released.

+New improvements have been implemented in the code!

+- Main GUI -> Main Plot Window
+The display and analysis of the green Doppler line should now closely match the original DRMLogPlotter.

+- Setup -> Basic Setup Parameters -> Dream and Receiver Configuration The "Hamlib NET rigctl" transceiver/RX selection should now work successfully with rigctl servers.
+Frequency switching in the "SDR++" software can now be successfully controlled via the DRMLogPlotter-rebuild's rigctl server setting.

+- Main GUI -> DRM Mode Used
+The DRM mode analysis has been further refined.

+- Set Event -> Dream Start & Schedule Dialog
+The "midnight logic" has been completely overhauled.
+Timer events should now start correctly even after midnight.

+- Main GUI -> Frame Color
+Color settings for the frame and scale display in the main plot window have been optimized for the "Gray" theme.

 #### Update from 16.07.2026

 - There are significant improvements once again: